Associated Faculty + EXTERNAL ADVISORS

 Shane Mootoo is the author of the novels Cereus Blooms at Night, which was shortlisted for the Giller Prize and longlisted for the Man Booker Prize; He Drown She in the Sea, which was longlisted for the Dublin IMPAC Literary Award; and Valmiki’s Daughter, which was longlisted for the Scotiabank Giller Prize.
 Her most recent novel is Moving Forward Sideways Like a Crab.
 Mootoo was born in Ireland and grew up in Trinidad.
 She immigrated to Vancouver more than thirty years ago, and now lives near Toronto.

-Michael Redhill’s most recent novel, Consolation, was long-listed for the Man Booker prize and won the Toronto Book Award.
+Michael Redhill’s most recent novel, Bellevue Square, won the 2017 Scotiabank Giller Prize.
+His previous novel, Consolation, was long-listed for the Man Booker prize and won the Toronto Book Award.
 His first novel, Martin Sloane, was a finalist for the Giller Prize and winner of the Commonwealth Writer’s Prize for Best First Novel (Canada/Carribbean).
 He is also the author of Fidelity, a collection of short stories and four poetry collections.
 As a playwright, his most recent works are Goodness and Building Jerusalem, winner of the 2000 Dora Award for Outstanding New Play and finalist for the 2001 Governor General’s Award.
+He also writes mysteries under the name Inger Ash Wolfe.
+Redhill lives and works in Toronto.

 Linda Spalding was born and raised in Kansas.
-Her most recent book is The Purchase, which won the Governor Generals' Literary Award for fiction.
+Her novel, The Purchase, won the Governor Generals' Literary Award for fiction.
 She is the author of three previous novels and two acclaimed works of nonfiction, The Follow, which was short-listed for the Trillium Book Award and the Pearson Writers’ Non-Fiction Prize, and Who Named the Knife.
-The Purchase received Canada’s prestigious Governor General’s Award for English-language fiction.
-She has been an editor of Brick Magazine since 1984.
+Her most recent novel, A Reckoning, was published in 2017.

 Susan Swan is a novelist, journalist and educator.
 Swan’s fiction has been published in more than 20 countries and her debut novel, The Wives of Bath, was adapted into the film Lost and Delirious.
 Her novel What Casanova Told Me was a finalist for the Commonwealth Writers’ Prize and a Globe and Mail Best Book and her essays have appeared in multiple publications.
 She is also an advocate for Canadian writers and was previously chair for The Writers’ Union of Canada.
 Her latest novel The Western Light is a prequel to The Wives of Bath; it is being made into a feature film with Clique Pictures.